| A Conversation with Maggie Anton, author of RAV HISDA'S

 religion requires its own kind of attack to overthrow

+the status quo.
 To schedule an interview with Maggie Anton, please contact

 Javier Perez @ Page-Turner Publicity (949.254.3214; pgturnerpub@aol.com)